 Python is also a very versatile language.
 It is used in many different types of projects and by many large organizations, including Facebook, NASA, Reddit, and Amazon.
-Big companies love its power and versatility, so the language can be expected to continue to rise in popularity around the world.
+Big companies love its power and versatility, so the Python language can be expected to continue to rise in popularity around the world.
 There’s hardly a tech job that you can’t apply Python to, which will make you more valuable to any employer or client.

 Python’s robust array of libraries streamlines the coding process immensely since you can simply input an action from the library into your code.
-Even better, since Python is open source, the list of libraries and resources are constantly growing.
-As Python gains even more popularity, users will find more versatile libraries that will help them write more code in less time and streamline existing content.
+Even better, since Python is open source, the list of libraries and resources is constantly growing.
+As Python coding gains even more popularity, users will find more versatile libraries that will help them write more code in less time and streamline existing content.

-Is Python Hard to Learn for Beginners?
+Is Learning Python Hard for Beginners?

 Python can be considered beginner-friendly, as it is a programming language that prioritizes readability, making it easier to understand and use.
 Its syntax has similarities with the English language, making it easy for novice programmers to leap into the world of development.

 Python is also a flexible, dynamically typed language, which means the rules aren’t hard set, making it more intuitive.
 It’s also a more forgiving language that is able to operate with some level of errors.